kennywall/import-test/_posts/2012-02-05-citygrid-local-mobile-social-stack--geoloqi.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/blog/Geoloqi_Logo.png
 ---
-{% include JB/setup %}<p>In February I&rsquo;m spending more time building, what I&rsquo;ve dubbed the CityGrid Local, Mobile, Social Stack, a list of APIs, platforms and tools that you can use in your local-mobile applications.
+{% include JB/setup %}In February I&rsquo;m spending more time building, what I&rsquo;ve dubbed the CityGrid Local, Mobile, Social Stack, a list of APIs, platforms and tools that you can use in your local-mobile applications.
 Of course CityGrid&nbsp;Places,&nbsp;Offers,&nbsp;Reviews&nbsp;and&nbsp;Advertising&nbsp;are first in that stack, but I want to identify other APIs, tools and platforms that can also assist you in quickly building your mobile app.
 As I add items to this stack.
 I will showcase them one by one here on the blog.
 The first one on my list is&nbsp;Geoloqi, which offers a pretty impressive set of location tracking, message and geofencing APIs and SDKS: